ManuCasanueva/ManuCasanueva/README.md

 <br />
 <br />
-- :bulb: I’m currently learning everithing i can about back end tecnologies...
+- :bulb: I’m currently learning everything i can about Front-End tecnologies...

 <!---
 ManuCasanueva/ManuCasanueva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.